CristinaConsta/Neighbourhood/README.md

 ### Getting started

-Open Visual Studio Code
+Open Visual Studio Code.
 Clone this repository using the command - git clone https://github.com/CristinaConsta/Neighbourhood.git Install the dependencies:
- - npm install mongoose
+ - npm install mongoose (the ORM used for interaction with MongoDB database)
- - npm install express
+ - npm install express (the NodeJs framework I have used)

 ### Test and run  - run remotely